Symmetry and Topological Order: Abstract

 \section{Abstract}

-We prove sufficient conditions for Topological Quantum Order (TQO).
-The crux of the proof hinges on the existence of low-dimensional Gauge-Like Symmetries (GLSs), thus providing a unifying framework based on a symmetry principle.
-All known examples of TQO display GLSs.
-Other systems exhibiting such symmetries include Hamiltonians depicting orbital-dependent spin exchange and Jahn-Teller effects in transition metal orbital compounds, short-range frustrated Klein spin models, and p+ip superconducting arrays.
-We analyze the physical consequences of GLSs (including topological terms and charges) and, most importantly, show the insufficiency of the energy spectrum, (recently defined) entanglement entropy, maximal string correlators, and fractionalization in establishing TQO.
-Duality mappings illustrate that not withstanding the existence of spectral gaps, thermal fluctuations can impose restrictions on suggested TQO computing schemes.
-Our results allow us to go beyond standard topological field theories and engineer new systems with TQO.
+We prove sufficient conditions for Topological Quantum Order at both zero and finite temperatures.
+The crux of the proof hinges on the existence of low-dimensional Gauge-Like Symmetries (that notably extend and differ from standard local gauge symmetries) and their associated defects, thus providing a unifying framework based on a symmetry principle.
+These symmetries may be actual invariances of the system, or may emerge in the low-energy sector.
+Prominent examples of Topological Quantum Order display Gauge-Like Symmetries.
+New systems exhibiting such symmetries include Hamiltonians depicting orbital-dependent spin exchange and Jahn-Teller effects in transition metal orbital compounds, short-range frustrated Klein spin models, and p+ip superconducting arrays.
+We analyze the physical consequences of Gauge-Like Symmetries (including topological terms and charges), discuss associated braiding, and show the insufficiency of the energy spectrum, topological entanglement entropy, maximal string correlators, and fractionalization in establishing Topological Quantum Order.
+General symmetry considerations illustrate that not withstanding spectral gaps, thermal fluctuations may impose restrictions on certain suggested quantum computing schemes and lead to ``thermal fragility''.
+Our results allow us to go beyond standard topological field theories and engineer systems with Topological Quantum Order.

-The Landau theory of phase transitions is a landmark in physics \cite{Landau}.
-Essential is an order parameter characterizing the thermodynamic phases of the system.
-A new paradigm, Topological Quantum Order (TQO), \cite{wenbook} extends the Landau symmetry-breaking framework.
-At its core, TQO is intuitively associated with insensitivity to {\it local} perturbations.
-As such, TQO cannot be described by {\it local} order parameters.
-Interest is catalyzed by the prospect of fault-tolerant quantum computation \cite{kitaev}.